opf/openproject/docs/development/data-flow/README.md

 The data listed above is generated upon entering the application.
 When actually processing the request within the application, events deemed noteworthy by the developers might be logged additionally.
 An example of this are failed login attempts.

+#### Retention period

-**Retention period:** Logfiles are automatically removed based on a first-in-first-out mechanism.
+Logfiles are automatically removed based on a first-in-first-out mechanism.
 This is done to limit the disk space which ensures the server's operation and at the same time serves as a means to erase the log entries once they have served their purpose of supporting operations.
 By default the retention period is determined by the size of the logfile.
 Once the logfile reaches its storage limit, the oldest entries are removed.

 As such, the log entries are not kept for a fixed period of time.
 If there are a lot of requests, old entries are removed faster then if there are less requests.
 Administrators of an OpenProject installation might decide to configure a different behaviour that factors in the age of the log entries.

+#### Technical documentation

-**More technical information** about the logging mechanism can be found in the operations documentation:
+Detaild technical about the logging mechanism can be found in the operations documentation:

 * [Monitoring your OpenProject installation](../../installation-and-operations/operation/monitoring/)

-**Note:** Additional logfiles might be generated by systems that are part of the used network infrastructure (e.g., load balancers, proxying servers, or other network components).
+> **Note:** Additional logfiles might be generated by systems that are part of the used network infrastructure (e.g., load balancers, proxying servers, or other network components).
 These are out of scope for this documentation but they often contain additional information such as the IP address.
 On the other hand, since TLS is employed for all connections by default, those intermediary systems do not have access to the full request body so they are not able to see for example the request parameters.

 ## Flows of personal data